micha-a-schmidt/SydneyFundamentalPhysics/content/authors/Nommensen-Thomas/_index.md

 ---
 # Display name
-name: Adam Lackner
+name: Thomas Nommensen

 # Username (this should match the folder name)
 authors:
-- adam
+- Nommensen-Thomas

 # Is this the primary user of the site?
 superuser: false